aammd/Habitat_Filtering/MS/OrgSize.md

 First, because it is based on GLMs, we are able to model the mean-variance relationship common in count data.
 This characteristic of count data is often problematic for distance-based metrics, which can conflate differences in dispersion with differences in location [@Warton2012].
-We are already testing for dispersion and location effects in the separate analysis described above with distance based methods.
-Therefore this multivariate GLM approach helps confirm our findings by accounting for both within a different framework.
+We tested for dispersion and location effects in analyses described above with distance based methods.
+Therefore this multivariate GLM approach accounts for both within a different framework. <!-- providing and independent test? -->
 Second, because it is model-based, it allows us to test for an interaction between our treatments (different bromeliad species) and blocks.
 Significance in these tests is generated by permutation tests based on 1000 replications.